three11/react-template/README.md

 ### Assets

-Images, Fonts, etc should be placed inside the `src` folder.
+Images, Fonts, etc should be placed inside the `src/assets` folder.

 The `src/index.html` file is the template file for the HTML of the app.
 It can be used to add meta, link, script tags, etc.